 The KDP120 is equipped with Kawai’s Responsive Hammer Compact II (RHCII) keyboard.
 That is similar to the keyboard on the older model.

 However, there is an improvement.
-There is some sort of cushioning material is added to the keys which makes the keys a lot quieter.
+There is some sort of cushioning material added to the keys, which makes the keys a lot quieter.

-Especially, this is helpful when you are playing with headphones.
+This is especially helpful when you are playing with headphones.
 When there are other people in the room, you’ll not disturb them too much with the sound of keys returning back up.

 As far as the actual touch is concerned, Kawai KDP120 provides a really nice feeling keyboard, particularly in this price range.